The Lean Startup by E. Ries, summary & review

 - Entrepreneurs are everywhere.
 “The Lean Startup” methods can be used by small businesses and large enterprises in any sector of economy.

 - Stick to scientific approach.
-Your goal is to learn to create viable businesses, so use feedback (facts) to check your predictions and theories.
+Your goal is to learn to create sustainable businesses, so use feedback (facts) to check your predictions and theories.
 Constantly monitor your startup and make decisions.
 Rely on numbers to approve hypothesis or cast it aside.
 That’s how you learn and grow.
+The growth hypothesis is a part of this scientific method: how your startup will grow?

-- Build, measure, learn.
+- Build-measure-learn feedback loop.
 This cycle is about creating a minimally viable product, analyzing consumer reaction and making further decisions, based on the reaction.
 Will you move on or do you need to change direction?
+Measure progress

 - Innovation accounting.
 It implies having a track record system based on actual numbers and results your startup has achieved.